 The two-part series is part of Radio One’s weekly radio program ”Ideas” hosted by Nahlah Ayed.
 Listen to archived editions of this program: Part 1 – Part 2.

-This show is great for opening up conversations about disabilities, the meaning of normality, neurodiversity at work, special education, and a range of other cultural, social, and scientific issues with family, friends, and colleagues.
+This program is a great way for opening up discussions about disabilities, the meaning of normality, neurodiversity at work, special education, and a range of other issues with family, friends, and colleagues.
 I hope you listen and share (links are available for posting on Twitter, Facebook, and email)!
 Enjoy!

 […] to a CBC program about Autism.
 It was good, included Temple Grandin, apparently the 2nd part focusing on neurodiversity, believe […]